Are your website forms collecting dust while potential customers slip away unnoticed?

 As you can imagine, this can be difficult, especially if you’re not comfortable with code or Google Analytics.
 So, is there an easier way?

 With the help of ExactMetrics, you can set up form tracking in no time.
-It’s the best premium WordPress analytics plugin and makes using Google Analytics very simple.
+It’s the best premium WordPress analytics plugin, and using Google Analytics is very simple.

 Using this plugin makes it incredibly easy to connect Google Analytics to your WordPress site without any coding.
 And, you’ll see all of your important data from Google right inside WordPress, without logging into your Analytics account.